Jy0thsna/AutomaticGarbageSegregation/README.md

 This project was created using Jupyter Notebooks, Darknet Framework and Labelimg.<br>
 We propose a method to segregate garbage into recyclable and non-recyclable by using an image processing algorithm called Tiny-YOLO-v3. <br>
-Our result is seen as follows: [a relative link](final_result.png)<br>
+<b>Our result is seen as follows:</b> [a relative link](final_result.png)<br>

 In this project we used a robotic arm, controlled by Raspberry pi to make use of these co-ordinates and segregate the waste into its respective bins. <br><br>
-Demo and explanation are given in this video: https://youtu.be/s9vpYhOcICE<br>
+<b>Demo and explanation are given in this video:</b> https://youtu.be/s9vpYhOcICE<br>
 The implementation of Tiny-YOLO-v3 can be found in the modified darknet framework: https://github.com/AlexeyAB/darknet
 <br>
 If you wish to train your own model using any of the algorithms in the framework, please follow the instructions in the readme file on that link.<br><br>
 Our model has been trained to detect 5 classes, namely: Glass, Wood, Plastic, Metal and Paper.
-After training the model on a dataset of 10k images for 9k iterations using Google Colab, the model was able to achieve a Mean Average Precision of 61.47% <br>
+After training the model on a dataset of 10k images for 9k iterations using Google Colab, the model was able to achieve a <b> Mean Average Precision of 61.47% </b> <br>
 More information can be found in the report pdf file, or the paper: [a relative link](Segregation.pdf)
 <br><br>